I fucking hated math in high school.

 The callous harridan was right: I was good at other things.
 Like mentally eviscerating those who dared to condescend to me.

 But, as we all know… I still needed math to survive.

 Ignorant and directionless

-And yet I was handed the reins to my own adult finances without a clue as to how to steer them.
+Life handed me the reins to my own adult finances while I had nary a clue as to how to steer them.

 No one taught me how to make my money work for me.
 No one taught me how to budget or invest.
 And nobody taught me that doing a little bit of easy math and planning could make my life exponentially easier down the road.

-A whole world of life-changing magic existed at my fingertips, but I was blinded because numbers were evil, boring, and painful (thanks again, Dotty).
+A whole world of life-changing magic existed at my fingertips.
+Yet I was blinded because numbers were evil, boring, and painful (thanks again, Dotty).